 The Company prepares its consolidated financial statements in accordance with IFRS.
 In order to provide additional insight into the business, to provide investors with supplemental measures of its operating performance and to highlight trends in its business that may not otherwise be apparent when relying solely on IFRS financial measures, the Company has also provided in this MD&A certain supplementary financial measures, such as SSS, non-IFRS measures such as EBITDA, Operating EBITDA, Adjusted net income, Basic adjusted EPS, Diluted adjusted EPS, and non-IFRS ratios including Operating EBITDA margin each as defined below.
-These measures are provided as additional information to complement IFRS measures by providing further understanding of the Company's results of operations from management's perspective.
-Management also uses these measures in order to facilitate operating performance comparisons from period to period, to prepare annual operating budgets and forecasts and to determine components of management compensation.
+These measures are provided as additional information to complement IFRS measures by providing further understanding of the Company's results of operating performance comparisons from period to period, to prepare annual operating budgets and forecasts and to determine components of management compensation.
 The Company also believes that securities analysts, investors and other interested parties frequently use these measures in the evaluation of issuers.